grscheller/scheller-linux-archive/notes/makeNotes.md

 ```
 ### Automating Tasks
 Make rules can automate tasks.
 Only the line which begins the
-POSIX shell action, the one with the "do", needs to starts with
+POSIX shell action, the one with the "for", needs to starts with
-a <tab>.
-What we just escaping the final <new-line>.
+a `<tab>`.
+We are just escaping the final `<new-line>'s` and writing
+a "one-liner".
 ```
     timeit: $(BINARIES)
 	for bb in $(BINARIES); \